Shopify Review App Migration: Judge.me, Loox, Junip & More

 Understanding common migration motivations helps you evaluate whether switching is worth the effort:

 Better display optimization.
-Many merchants switch because their current app offers limited control over review display, or no ability to A/B test different layouts.
+Many merchants switch because their current app offers limited control over how reviews actually appear on the page, or no way to continuously optimize display layouts against real conversion data.

 Pricing.
 Review app costs can escalate significantly as your store grows.
 Merchants frequently switch from premium-priced apps to more cost-effective alternatives that offer equivalent or better features.